ryanzomorrodi/centr/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* Prior version vignette failures were caused by the momentary takedown of the Census FTP server.
-The FTP server is back up.
+* Prior versions' vignette failures were caused by an api call through `tidycensus`, but I have replaced the `tidycensus` call with a locally stored file, so that should no longer be an issue.